 According to a Bankrate article: “Check with your agent about the average number of days homes spend on the market in your area.
 If your listing has been up significantly longer than average, that may be a sign to reduce the price.”

-4. The House of Your Neighbor Sold Without a Problem
+4. The House of Your Neighbor Sold Without A Problem

 This is the final one to be cautious with.
 Similar homes in the neighborhood selling more quickly than yours are a dead giveaway that something is wrong.
 This may be the result of factors like antiquated features, a less appealing location, or a lack of updates -- or simply because the price is too high.